EoghanDelaney/pands-project/README.md

 ## How to run the code?
 Once the download is complete we can now run the python code.
 In order to do this we must have an up-to-date python 3 package installed, along with a number of essential python modules.
 Navigate to the www.python.org url and download the latest version of Python 3, by following the instructions on the website.
-Once complete open the command line, using the pip3 install command follow the below instructions.
+Once complete open the command line, using the pip install command follow the below instructions.

-    • Pip3 install Numpy
+    • Pip install Numpy
-    • Pip3 install Pandas
+    • Pip install Pandas
-    • Pip3 install Seaborn
+    • Pip install Seaborn
-    • Pip3 install Skit-learn
+    • Pip install Skit-learn

 These packages are used as part of the python script.
 Once complete navigate to the location where the python script is saved.
 To execute the script use the below command followed by enter.

-    Python3 iris_data_investigation.py
+    Python iris_data_investigation.py

 ## Python modules